AliSoftware/alisoftware.github.io/_drafts/thinking-in-swift-2.md

 }
 ```

+And the aim is now to adopt more and more Swift-er patterns and syntax to make that code better and thinner.

 ## Introducing Map

-Another thing that's hard whe migrating from ObjC to Swift is to think Swift, and know those Swift ways that ObjC doesn't offer.
+One of the hardest thing when migrating from ObjC to Swift is to think in Swift, and know those new Swift ways that ObjC doesn't offer.
 For example, instead of creating a temporary `NSMutableArray` and using a `for` loop, Swift has a way better feature to deal with this typical example: `map()`.

 `map()` is a method on `Array` that takes a function as a parameter, applies that function on every item of the array, and return a new array with the transformed items.